 Removing joints and tiles

 Going to replace the old tiles in the bathroom or kitchen with new ones?
 Removing joints using a multi-tool or removing tiles using a multi-tool are jobs that can be easily done.
 Segment blades are the ideal accessories to get this job done.

 Cut tiles to size

 In a perfect world, every tile would fit perfectly onto the wall you're tiling.
 Unfortunately that's not how it works, which means there's no getting around having to cut the tiles to size.
 If you're going to cut tiles with a multi-tool, you should use a cutting disk or a segment blade.

 Will you choose a wired oscillating multi-tool or a battery-powered one?
 The advantage of a power cord is its continuous supply of power, a disadvantage is its limited reach.
 For a battery-powered multi-tool, it's the exact opposite, of course: you have full freedom of movement, but you will need to charge the battery when it runs out.

-3. Want to be able to switch attachments quickly?
+Do you want to be able to change attachments quickly?